Victor Prévost: Youth and apprenticeship

 Prévost was naturally kind and considerate.
 While in the Jardin du Luxembourg, he saw a large boy steal a toy accordion from a smaller one, which he managed to get back and return to the child.
 Aware of his strength, Prévost never hesitated to help the many push carriages that had difficulties in climbing the steep slope of the Rue de la Montagne-Sainte-Geneviève.
 One day, while running an errand for his boss, Prévost saw the cart of a milkman hit a boy of his age carrying a rack full of meat.
 While the milkman ran away, Prévost helped the young victim get up and, finding that the boy was no longer in shape to resume his service, he loaded the heavy piece of meat on his head effortlessly and then delivered it to its recipient, a butcher holding a shop on Rue Mouffetard.
 This incident gave him the idea of his Herculean strength while he was still a teenager.

 There are different versions of what happened next.
 According to Ernest Raynaud, Prévost was suddenly taken with a passion for the bloody universe he discovered then: the clerks were cutting up the animals that had just been slaughtered and it was a debauchery of cut flesh and blood.
-Prévost was fascinated and couldn't help himself but participate in the carnage: he took a knife and, although a novice, cut off a shred of veal.
+Prévost was fascinated and could not help himself but participate in the carnage: he took a knife and, although a novice, cut off a shred of veal.
 According to Gustave Macé, things happened in a simpler manner: the delivery brought by Prévost to the butcher had come from consumption-stricken cows, which were prohibited from sale and would have landed Prévost in trouble if he was caught by police.
 Whichever case might be, the butcher was delighted when young Prévost asked him for a job.
 Soon after, his employer and the butcher had a meeting and agreed to exchange apprentices.